gskumar1010/city-permitting-agent-ui/README.md

 # Installation (helm-prod)

-## LLama Stack with OpenShift AI
+## Deploy LLM for use with LLama Stack and by the Application

-1. The LLama Stack operator must be enabled in the DSC YAML in the OpenShift AI operator.
+It is assumed that everything is colocated in a single project.

-2. Create an OpenShift AI Project for the application.  i.e. Mechanic
+1. Create an OpenShift AI Project for the application.  i.e. Mechanic
-3. Deploy an LLM to be used by the application.
+2. Deploy an LLM to be used by the application.

-            example - LLama 3.2 3b Instruct (Red Hat OpenShift AI's reference documentation default)
+Example - LLama 3.2 3b Instruct (Red Hat OpenShift AI's reference documentation default)

             - Model name: llama32
             - Serving runtime: vLLM NVIDIA GPU ServingRuntime for KServe
             - Deployment mode: Standard